-Description: In part two (2 of 3) of this "learning jazz standards on guitar" masterclass, Frank Potenza gives you an in-depth look at that art of internalizing repertoire and jazz language.
+In part two (2 of 3) of this "learning jazz standards on guitar" masterclass, Frank Potenza gives you an in-depth look at that art of internalizing repertoire and jazz language.
 Frank takes you from start to finish using detailed melodic and harmonic analysis so that you can really get inside a tune.
 If you want to get past simply memorizing the changes, this masterclass series is for you!
-NOTE: There is an optional PDF which includes the exercises demonstrated in the videos from this 3-part series.
-It is included in the DISCOUNTED BUNDLE AVAILABLE HERE or it can be purchased separately.
+NOTE: There is a small PDF bundled with the "purchase" version of this video (not the $8.99 "rental" version) which includes the onscreen notation.
+You can purchase all 3 videos and the PDF in this series at a discount here!

 Topics Covered: Jazz guitar, learning tunes, internalizing, avoiding the fakebooks/realbooks, singing the melody, singing the root motion, guide tones, shell voicings, upper partials, alternate changes, voice leading, resolutions, common tones, “Indiana”, “Donna Lee”, reharmonizing, chords voicings, upper structures, harmonic cliches, etc.

 Capri recording artist and educator Frank Potenza is a protege of the late, great Joe Pass and an active composer and performer with nine solo albums to his credit.